 If it has not rained an inch or more in the week prior to seeding, set the sprinkler in the garden to soak the soil well a couple of days before planting.
-Providing afternoon shade to the young seedlings using make-shift cardboard structures, or even umbrellas, will often give better results with germination and seedling production.
+Providing afternoon shade to the young seedlings using make-shift cardboard structures, row cover or even umbrellas, will often give better results with germination and seedling production.
 Planting seeds slightly deeper and providing a layer of mulch or compost to retain moisture is helpful as well.

 Fruit Trees: Fertilize young fruit trees (except pear) with MicroLife organic fertilizer for Fruit and Citrus.